linbug/Recurse_log/Recurse_center_log.md

 - Paired with javier all day on d3.
 Managed ot get the rebound thing working, added sounds!
 - Did most of the questions at the end of G and H chapter 1.

+## Day 9 Nov 17

+goals:
+- Read (half?) of ch 3 G and H
+- Continue with d3, link sounds with height of bars, make an orchestra

+possible places I could go from here:
+- keep playing with sounds and exand this so that there are several instruments
+- load up some actual data, do some graphs with axes etc.

+what I ended up doing:
+- read some of G and H chapter 3 (the book arrived!)
+- got sounds matched to bar height in d3.
+Paired with Mary.
+Played with different data inputs e.g. sine wave.
+Failed at adding axes.

+## Day 10 Nov 18

+- Finish G and H chapter 3
+- Load up some actual data to d3, do some graphs with axes e.g. stock exchange, Google nGrams etc.
+- buy a hairdryer
+- think about accommodation

+what I ended up doing:
+- did some of chapter 3 but didn't finish D:
+- got actual data working in d3; javier helped. csv needs to have actual commas.
+Also accessing the data need to reference the actual values, not just the ... whatever
+- went to Mary's talk about functional programming; I want to do some pairing on this with Lauren tomorrow, maybe

+## Day 11 Nov 19

+- Finish G and H chapter 3!!
+- Do osme pairing with Lauren on functional Python
+- either continue with my visualisation, link up to some external data sources, or make a new map thingy
+- where is all the cheese?

+What I actually did:

+- Almost finished ch 3... need to do the exercises
+- paired with Lauren on functional programming in Python.
+This was hard, and I wasn't good at it :(